 Getting a Job/Starting a Firm

 After you earn your CPA, it’s time to start thinking about your public accounting career path.
 Being a CPA is a valuable asset to any company, but you don’t have to spend your days working for someone else.
 Working for yourself is a viable option.
 Let’s take a look at the benefits of working for someone else, as well as the benefits of starting your own business or firm as a potential public accounting career path.
 Career opportunities in the field of accounting with a CPA designation are abundant!
 A licensed CPA can work in managerial positions, information systems, and even higher education.

 Many people who are after careers in public accounting imagine that they’ll work for a firm.
 This can be a great fit for many people.
 Your benefits and paycheck will be steady, and you’ll be able to depend on the firm for any issues that you have with clients.
 The networking that you did while getting ready to sit for your CPA exam can serve you well as you begin to explore careers in public accounting in your area.

 You may also want to think about starting your own business.
 A viable career plan for accountant, starting your own business means that you’d be in control of which clients you choose to take on, your schedule, where and how often you work, and more.
-Starting your own business has many options – you could hire someone to take care of much of your paperwork, or you could handle everything on your own.
-If you’re a self starter and you’ve always dreamed of being your own boss, starting your own business may be the way to go.
+Starting your own business has many options — you could hire someone to take care of much of your paperwork, or you could handle everything on your own.
+If you’re a self-starter and you’ve always dreamed of being your own boss, starting your own business may be the way to go.

 If you’ve always dreamed of building an empire, starting your own firm can take your business even further.
 By hiring other quality CPAs, you can work to support clients and your staff with your CPA expertise.
 This can be a great way to build a business quickly, especially if you take on CPAs who have already begun to build their own client base.